ccamilus/spring-shop/README.md

 * PostgreSQL

 ## Setup
-To run this project, intall it locally using mvn:
+To run this project, install it locally using mvn:
 ```
 $ mvn spring-boot:run